BMW 5 Series hybrid - Reliability & safety

 BMW has always enjoyed a ‘premium’ image, but while its cars look and feel the part, they can be prone to occasional niggles.
-Fortunately, the brand’s overall customer satisfaction rating is generally good and the 530e should be a safe, trouble-free car to own.
+Fortunately, the brand’s overall customer satisfaction rating is generally good and the 530e and 545e xDrive should be safe, trouble-free cars to own.

-The latest BMW 5 Series came a respectable 40th out of 75 cars in the 2020 Driver Power owner satisfaction survey.
+The BMW 5 Series came a respectable 49th out of the top 75 cars in the 2021 Driver Power owner satisfaction survey.
 Reliability scored well, even if an above-average number of owners (20.8%) reported a problem in the first year of ownership.
 Running costs came in for some criticism but owners loved the engines available to 5 Series buyers.

 Safety certainly isn’t a worry, with the BMW 5 Series bagging the full five stars in Euro NCAP crash-testing.
 Scores of 91% for adult occupant protection, 85% for child occupant safety and 81% in the pedestrian category are all impressive.
 An optional Driving Assistant pack adds technology including a lane-departure warning system and alerts for nearby traffic as you reverse out of a parking space.
 This can even be upgraded to Driving Assistant Plus, with active cruise control and autonomous emergency braking, although it’s a shame BMW can’t offer more of this advanced technology as standard.